-In this Blog Post, Sakshi Bhatnagar, a student of National Law University, Odisha delves into the question ‘who is actually responsible for custodial deaths?’ and also tries to analyze if custodial violence is in any way justified.
+This article is written by Sakshi Bhatnagar, a student of National Law University, Odisha, Aditi Mishra and Lavanya Rai, students of ICFAI Law School, Hyderabad.
+They delve into the question ‘who is actually responsible for custodial deaths?’ and also tries to analyze if custodial violence is in any way justified.

 The concept of custodial death is not new for the Indian society.
 Since the British rule, people have been dying in the police custody during investigation.
 India has time and again witnessed the basic fundamental rights of the prisoners being shattered and the use of coercion and torture to take the favourable statement.
 The police administration is always criticized for custodial deaths, torture, and the use of unlawful means during the investigations.
 Wikipedia describes the term ‘custodial death’ as ‘death of a person in the custody of the police, prison service or other authorities.
 It’s legal validity is till date a controversial issue and is always debated as the popular retributive-deterrent philosophy has validated this incarcerational barbarity.
 Though the authorities are legally bound to provide adequate necessary amenities and ensure the safety of the inmates by providing them a healthy environment which includes timely medical assistance, but the real scenario is different from what the legal implications suggest.
 It is also seen that mostly the persons belonging to poor sections of the society or the ones that from the depressed castes face this cruelty in prison.